A night at Tamarisks in Hope CovePosted by Sophie Hesp on Updated on

 Step inside Tamarisks

 Windswept and rosy-cheeked, we returned to a full tour of Tamarisks, finding our rooms and quickly making ourselves at home.
-With eight beautiful bedrooms, six good sized bathrooms and a separate annexe off the main house, groups can choose to enjoy each other's company, or break away for some downtime.
+With eight beautiful bedrooms, six good sized bathrooms, an underground media room and a separate annexe off the main house, groups can choose to enjoy each other's company, or break away for some downtime.

 We soon found our favourite spots in the house, with some cosying up in the window seat on the first floor, others chatting in front of the wood burner, and most of us standing out on the terrace, watching the tide retreat from the beach.
 A team of dog-lovers with furry friends back at home, we imagined the fun they’d have running across the sand, and falling asleep by the fire after a long day.
 Tamarisks is very dog-friendly, and with a secure grassy garden at the back, plus a suntrap terrace at the front, dogs have plenty of room to roam.